SandraBotica/Module-18-Challenge/citibike_write_up.md

  - Select any Hour of the Day on a Seasonal line graph.
  - The total rides for that Hour will appear for each Day of the Week in the line graph below.

- - Peak hours are 8am and 4-6pm.
+ - Peak hours are 8am and 3-7pm.
  - Rides dip after 8am, as one can assume most people have just arrived to work.
- - Rides rise from 9am until 6pm.
+ - Rides rise from 10am until 6pm.
  - Few rides between 12pm to 5am.

  - Tuesday and Wednesday, followed by Thursday and Monday have highest number of rides.
  - Saturday and Sunday have less rides and more occur later in the day, especially during Summer and Autumn.
+Again, keep in mind this analysis was originally done over 2 year's, hence reference to summer.

  - 11pm-4am more rides Sat/Sun.
  - 5-9am more rides Mon-Fri.